bakkbone/bakkbone-florist-companion/README.md

 ### Petals Network Integration

 * Receive your Petals Network orders through your WooCommerce dashboard
+* Send Petals orders from your website dashboard
 * Accept/reject orders directly from WooCommerce without needing to log into the Petals Exchange
 * Send and receive messages to/from Petals about an order